 The Ottoman Empire before World War I was in a state of rapid transition and decay.
 Through the medieval period and into the modern era, the Ottoman Empire had been one of the world’s largest imperial powers.
-In the 17th century the Muslim Ottomans ruled vast swathes of eastern Europe, northern Africa and the Middle East.
+In the 17th century, the Muslim Ottomans ruled vast swathes of eastern Europe, northern Africa and the Middle East.
 Ottoman power extended from the Persian Gulf to central Europe; Ottoman sultans ruled almost the entire north coast of Africa and west to Egypt and the Holy Lands (modern-day Israel and Palestine).
-The Ottoman navy ruled the waters of the Mediterranean, while their traders rivaled those of Spain, Portugal and the Italian city-states.
+The Ottoman navy ruled the waters of the Mediterranean, while their traders rivalled those of Spain, Portugal and the Italian city-states.
 The empire was governed from Constantinople (modern-day Istanbul, Turkey); its ruler was the sultan, the heir to a powerful royal family.
 In 1683 the Ottomans invaded Austria with an army of 200,000 men and laid siege to Vienna, a city they had long coveted.
 It took a massive combined force of Austrians, Germans and Poles to defend the Austrian capital and drive the Ottomans from central Europe.

 This defeat, along with the inept leadership of several weak sultans, saw Ottoman expansion stall during the 1700s.
 The 19th century was one of degradation, as the Ottomans struggled to retain control of their empire, in the face of external pressure and internal turmoil.
 By the 1850s the situation was so desperate that Tsar Nicholas I of Russia famously described the Ottoman Empire as “the sick man of Europe”.
 He was soon proved correct, while the sickness later became terminal.
 There were several reasons for this decline.
 As in other large empires of the time, the Ottomans were confronted with rising nationalism and opposition, as ethnic and regional groups demanded self-determination and independence.
 The once-formidable military power of the Ottoman Empire also decreased significantly.
-The Ottomans were driven out of north Africa and Egypt after a series of unsuccessful wars.
+The Ottomans were driven out of North Africa and Egypt after a series of unsuccessful wars.

 Recognising their weakening military position and incapacity to wage war, Ottoman leaders began seeking alliances with European nations.
 Internally the Ottoman Empire was also suffering from a failing economy.
 Centuries before the Ottomans ruled the world’s richest empire, but by the 1800s they had long been overtaken by the trading strength of the British, French and other European powers.
 By the 1870s the Ottomans owed more than 200 million pounds to European banks; the annual repayments on their loans and interest comprised more than half the national revenue.